Rinaldo/evolve-ts/README.md

 // cannot add extraneous properties to the patch evolve({ name: "Alice", age: 23 }, { age: 22 })
 // TypeError: ...'name' does not exist in type 'Patch<{ age: number; }>'

+// cannot set non-nullable properties to undefined when exactOptionalPropertyTypes is enabled evolve({ name: undefined }, { name: "Alice" })
+// Type 'undefined' is not assignable to type 'string | ((value: string) => string)'
 ```

 The `evolve_` function is a type alias for `evolve` that allows polymorphism while still producing strongly typed results.